DeGraciaMathieu/justanothertechblog.fr/_posts/2020-09-12-why-app-token.md

 > The attempt method accepts an array of key / value pairs as its first argument.
 The values in the array will be used to find the user in your database table.
 If the user is found, **the hashed password stored in the database will be compared with the password value passed** to the method via the array.

-Pour comprendre ce qui se passe, nous allons retracer le code utilisé lors d'une tentative d'authentification pour déterminer comment Laravel hash un password.
+Pour comprendre ce qui se passe, nous allons retracer le code utilisé lors d'une tentative d'authentification pour comprendre comment Laravel hash un password.

 ## Comprendre l'authentification